ameloa/streamorder/README.md

     * [web-Google](http://snap.stanford.edu/data/web-Google.html)
     * [web-BerkStan](http://snap.stanford.edu/data/web-BerkStan.html)

-3. Navigate to the Jupyter notebook at `/src/paper_figures.ipynb` and execute all cells using a Python 3 kernel, adapting cell 4 to your network of choice.
+3. Open a Jupyter instance with `jupyter notebook` and navigate to the notebook `/src/paper_figures.ipynb`.
+Execute all cells using a Python 3 kernel, adapting cell 4 to your network of choice.
 Note that if a network outside of our list is selected, its number of edges must be recorded in cell 6 of the notebook.

 To generate the incumbency plot in the paper (Figure 2: Final partition quality vs Gain threshold), we must run each method with the incumbency parameter sweeping [-10, 10].
 To automate this, we include a shell script `incumbency.sh` that is executed in cell 29 of the notebook.
 Please update the network name here, if other than web-NotreDame, and wait for execution of the script to finish before loading data and plotting (may take some time).